Ann Savoy is a lot of things: a musician, scholar, mother and world traveler. One thing she’s not is boring.

 (January 26, 1893 – October 23, 1989)

 Dennis McGee was born in Bayou Maron, Louisiana.
-Some ninety years later, when Ann Savoy arrived at his home in Eunice for an interview, she found that he still played the fiddle with “clarity and energy” and was able to remember “hundreds” of songs from his youth.
-In the 1920s and 1930s, McGee and the legendary Amédé Ardoin played extensively throughout South Louisiana and were among the first artists to record the music of Acadiana.
+Ninety years later, Ann Savoy arrived at his home in Eunice for an interview.
+She says McGee still played the fiddle with “clarity and energy” and was able to remember “hundreds” of songs from his youth.
+In the 1920s and 30s, McGee and the legendary Amédé Ardoin played throughout South Louisiana and they were among the first artists to record the music of Acadiana.

 (November 15, 1905 – January 3, 1988)

 Sady Courville of Chataignier, Louisiana was raised on the 19th Century art of “twin fiddling” by his father and uncle.
-In the 1920s he was playing back-up fiddle to many of the great artists of South Louisiana, including both Amédé Ardoin and Dennis McGee.
+By his 20s he was playing back-up fiddle to many of the great artists of South Louisiana … including both Amédé Ardoin and Dennis McGee.
 Courville and McGee would continue to collaborate well into the 1980s.